The debugger lets you preview how your content will look when it’s shared with Facebook and debug any issues with your Open Graph tags.

 Let’s see how to handle this.

 Facebook sometimes doesn’t pull the latest information.
-So step 1 is to clear the cache on your website itself.
-Sometimes Facebook simply pulls cached information instead of scraping it again, which basically creates two layers of caching.
+So step 1 is to clear the cache.
+Sometimes Facebook simply pulls cached data instead of scraping it again, which creates two layers of caching.

 The problem with displayed information happens when Facebook pulls old og tags from your cached content instead of scraping your website again and pulling the most up-to-date versions.